dotnet/docs-maui/docs/user-interface/controls/boxview.md

 - `CornerRadius`, of type `CornerRadius`, which defines the corner radius of the `BoxView`.
 This property can be set to a single `double` uniform corner radius value, or a `CornerRadius` structure defined by four `double` values that are applied to the top left, top right, bottom left, and bottom right of the `BoxView`.

 These properties are backed by `BindableProperty` objects, which means that they can be targets of data bindings, and styled.

-A `BoxView` can also be sized to resemble a line of a specific width and thickness.

 > [!NOTE]
 > Although `BoxView` can mimic simple graphics, a better alternative is to use .NET MAUI Shapes or [.NET MAUI Graphics](~/user-interface/graphics/index.md).